Groups Acting Acylindrically on Trees: Introduction

-We will see that property (FA$^-$) prohibits acylindrical arboreality in the sense that a group with (FA$^-$) can never fulfil the non-elementary condition when acting upon a tree, but that the reverse implication is not true - there exist many acylindrically hyperbolic (or even hyperbolic) groups that do not have (FA$^-$) but which are not acylindrically arboreal.
-For example, using the Rips construction of Ollivier and Wise \cite[Theorem~1.1]{OlivierWise04} it is possible to extend a finitely presented group with interesting splittings by a group with Kazhdan's property (T) (see \cite{Zuk03}, for example) to obtain a hyperbolic group.
-This group will then have an infinite normal (T) (and therefore (FA$^-$) by \cite{Watatani}, or \cite[Theorem B]{NibloReeves97}) subgroup, which will prohibit acylindrical arboreality.
+We will see that property (FA$^-$) prohibits acylindrical arboreality in the sense that a group with (FA$^-$) can never fulfil the non-elementary condition when acting upon a tree, but that the reverse implication is not true --- there exist many acylindrically hyperbolic (or even hyperbolic) groups that do not have (FA$^-$) but which are not acylindrically arboreal.
+For example, let $Q$ be a finitely presented but not hyperbolic group with an action on a tree with no fixed points or lines, such as the Baumslag--Solitar group $\operatorname{BS}(2, 3)\cong \langle a, b\mid ab^2a^{-1}b^{-3}\rangle$.
+Using the Rips construction of Ollivier and Wise \cite[Theorem~1.1]{OlivierWise04} it is possible to extend $Q$ by an infinite group $N$ with Kazhdan's property (T) (see \cite{Zuk03}, for example) to obtain a hyperbolic group $G$, which will have an infinite normal (T) (and therefore (FA$^-$) by \cite{Watatani}, or \cite[Theorem B]{NibloReeves97}) subgroup.
+Such a subgroup prohibits the acylindrical arboreality of $G$ by the fact that as with acylindrical hyperbolicity, acylindrical arboreality is inherited by infinite normal subgroups (Lemma~\ref{lem:inheritance}(3), see \cite[Lemma~7.1]{Osin13} for the original proof for acylindrically hyperbolic groups).
+However, $G/N\cong Q$ admits an action on a tree with no fixed points or lines by construction, so $G$ will not have (FA)$^-$ as it will act on the same tree via the quotient map.

-Using Theorem~\ref{Thm:mainIntro} we will obtain the following result. \begin{restatable}{proposition}{brokenraag} There exists an acylindrically hyperbolic right angled Artin group $G$ that is not acylindrically arboreal and does not have property (FA)$^-$.
-Furthermore, we can construct $G$ such that it has no non trivial normal subgroups with property (FA$^-$). \end{restatable}
+Using Theorem~\ref{Thm:mainIntro} we will obtain the following result. \begin{restatable}{proposition}{brokenraag} There exists an acylindrically hyperbolic right angled Artin group $G$ that is not acylindrically arboreal but does not have property (FA$^-$).
+Furthermore, we can construct $G$ such that it has no non-trivial normal subgroups with property (FA$^-$). \end{restatable}

-Our second main theorem provides a complete classification of when the fundamental group of an orientable finite-volume hyperbolic 3-manifold is acylindrically arboreal.
+Our second main theorem, Theorem~\ref{thm:mainHypMfd} below, provides a complete classification of when the fundamental group of a compact and orientable hyperbolic 3-manifold with empty or toroidal boundary is acylindrically arboreal --- see Section~\ref{sec:hyperbolic} for the relevant definitions.

-\begin{restatable}{theorem}{intromfdclass} Let $M$ be an orientable finite-volume hyperbolic 3-manifold.
+\begin{restatable}{theorem}{intromfdclass} Let $M$ be a compact and orientable hyperbolic 3-manifold with empty or toroidal boundary.
 Then $\pi_1(M)$ is acylindrically arboreal if and only if $M$ contains an embedded $2$-sided incompressible closed subsurface $\Sigma$ that is not isotopic to any boundary component of $M$, and such that the image of the natural inclusion $\pi_1(\Sigma)\hookrightarrow\pi_1(M)$ is geometrically finite. \end{restatable}